shivannis/xandr-docs-public/xandr-docs/articles/invest/managing-notification-recipients.md

 ## Sherlock and object limit notification

 Enter the recipients who should receive a notification when Sherlock scans a creative belonging to this member.
 The notification includes the creative's audit status and any reasons why the creative has not passed audit.
-See [Sherlock: Creative Quality Control](sherlock-creative-quality-control.md) for more information.
+For more information, see [Sherlock: Creative Quality Control](sherlock-creative-quality-control.md).

 These recipients will also receive object limit notifications, sent when you reach 85, 95, and 100 percent of your limit for an object.
-See [Viewing Your Object Limits](viewing-your-object-limits.md) for more information.
+For more information, see [Viewing Your Object Limits](viewing-your-object-limits.md).

 ## Inventory deactivation & toolbar flag notification